RawanMH-1125/azure-ml-pipeline-optimization/README.md

 ## HyperDrive Pipeline

-A Logistic Regression model was trained using HyperDrive to optimize hyperparameters.
+Used to optimize a Logistic Regression model by exploring different combinations of hyperparameters.
+A parameter sampling strategy (Random Sampling) was applied to efficiently search the hyperparameter space and increase the likelihood of identifying an optimal configuration.

+An early termination policy (BanditPolicy) was implemented to stop underperforming runs early.
+This reduces computational cost and allows resources to be allocated to more promising experiments, improving overall efficiency.

-The following parameters were tuned:
+The following hyperparameters were tuned:

-- Regularization parameter C
+- Regularization parameter (C)
-- Maximum number of iterations
+- Maximum number of iterations (max_iter)

-The tuning strategy included random sampling and early stopping to efficiently explore the parameter space.
+This approach balances exploration and efficiency, making HyperDrive suitable for controlled and scalable model optimization.

-Results are shown below:
+The results of the HyperDrive experiment are shown below:

 <p align="center">
   <img src="images/hyperdrive_metric.png" width="800"/>